 The term “data scientist” was coined in 2008 by two LinkedIn analysts to describe their work deriving business value from the masses of data being generated by their website.
 Since then, people haven't stopped wondering what a data scientist really is.

-It was the dawn of the Big Data era: organizations with a few talented individuals, who had the right combination of skills, were consistently outperforming the collective brainpower of their competitors.
+Back then, it was the dawn of the Big Data era: organizations with a few talented individuals who had the right combination of skills, were consistently outperforming the collective brainpower of their competitors.

-Then drilling down on the technical side, you can get an entertaining, but stressful, map of the many tasks and tools to master, as shown in Becoming a Data Scientist – Curriculum via Metromap:
+If you drill down more on the technical side, you can get an entertaining, but stressful, map of the many tasks and tools to master, as shown in Becoming a Data Scientist – Curriculum via Metromap:

 So now you've ascertained that "data scientist" is a legitimate job, and that there's an awful lot of technical buzzwords that go with it.
 How do you filter the wheat from the chaff when looking at candidates?

 It really boils down to these 6 core skills:

 1. A Good Data Scientist Communicates effectively to business users

 What to look for: Can create a Powerpoint presentation as powerful as your Marketing VPs.

 How to test: When presenting his results, does your data scientist remember to highlight the hypothesis to explore in green, and the one to reject in red?